AI For Active Roof Leak Calls

 Staff call back without knowing leak location, storm timing, photos, or access details.

-AfterThe callback starts from a structured active-leak summary.
+AfterThe callback starts from a structured active leak summary.

 Tarp-now calls invite unsafe ladder or roof advice.